Capital punishment in the United States: Capital punishment suspended (1972)

 In Furman v.
-Georgia, the U.S. Supreme Court considered a group of consolidated cases.
+Georgia (1972), the U.S. Supreme Court considered a group of consolidated cases.
 The lead case involved an individual convicted under Georgia's death penalty statute, which featured a "unitary trial" procedure in which the jury was asked to return a verdict of guilt or innocence and, simultaneously, determine whether the defendant would be punished by death or life imprisonment.
 The last pre-Furman execution was that of Luis Monge on June 2, 1967.

 In a 5–4 decision, the Supreme Court struck down the impositions of the death penalty in each of the consolidated cases as unconstitutional in violation of the Eighth and Fourteenth Amendments of the United States Constitution.
-The Supreme Court has never ruled the death penalty to be per se unconstitutional.
 The five justices in the majority did not produce a common opinion or rationale for their decision, however, and agreed only on a short statement announcing the result.
 The narrowest opinions, those of Byron White and Potter Stewart, expressed generalized concerns about the inconsistent application of the death penalty across a variety of cases, but did not exclude the possibility of a constitutional death penalty law.
-Stewart and William O. Douglas worried explicitly about racial discrimination in enforcement of the death penalty.
+Three justices raised concerns about racial bias.
 Thurgood Marshall and William J. Brennan Jr. expressed the opinion that the death penalty was proscribed absolutely by the Eighth Amendment as cruel and unusual punishment.
-This decision was reached by the suspicion that many states, particularly in the South, were using capital punishment as a form of legal lynching of African-American males, inasmuch as almost all executions for non-homicidal rape in the Southern states involved a black perpetrator, and this suspicion was fueled by cases such as the Martinsville Seven, when seven African-American men were executed by Virginia in 1951 for the gang rape of a white woman.

 The Furman decision caused all death sentences pending at the time to be reduced to life imprisonment, and was described by scholars as a "legal bombshell".
 The next day, columnist Barry Schweid wrote that it was "unlikely" that the death penalty could exist anymore in the United States.